MT. TAYLOR

 The current tower was built by the Dept. of Transport and Communications (DOTAC) and was needed to improve TV broadcasting and other communications.
 Under a co-tenancy arrangement the then DCFL had a new fire detection cabin installed (22m above ground) in order to continue their fire detection responsibilities.

-Photo and information supplied by Peter Gazaly
+Information supplied by Peter Gazaly

 Additional information supplied by Sharon Cook, Dept. NRE in Bairnsdale

-Please click on invisible thumbnail for enlargements.
+Please click on thumbnails for enlargements.

 Back to Gippsland